-We urgently need to know whether potential treatments for COVID-19-like-illness that are suitable for use in the community might help affected individuals recover more quickly and reduce the risk of hospitalisation and/or death.(1) PRINCIPLE is a platform trial designed to efficiently evaluate potential treatments for people with COVID-19-like-illness in the community, and who may be at higher risk of poorer outcomes.
-Eligible participants are those who meet the United Kingdom's National Health Service syndromic case definition (https://www.nhs.uk/conditions/coronavirus-covid-19/symptoms/), who are being managed in the community, and who are aged 65 and over, or 18 to 64 and experiencing shortness of breath as part of COVID-19 illness, or aged 18-64 with certain comorbidities (2-5), 7).
+We urgently need to know whether potential treatments for COVID-19-like-illness that are suitable for use in the community might help affected individuals recover more quickly and reduce the risk of hospitalisation and/or death due to possible SARS-CoV-2 infection.(1) PRINCIPLE is a platform trial designed to efficiently evaluate potential treatments for people with confirmed, acute symptomatic SARS-CoV-2 infection in the community, Eligible participants are those who have a positive test for SARS-CoV-2 infection (patient reported PCR test or lateral flow test result, checked during medical notes review), with symptoms consistent with COVID-19, who are being managed in the community, and who are aged 18 or over.
+(2-6).